 Next steps for the initiative

-The coverage of the ODB is expected to increase as more government sources of building information become available under an open data license and are integrated into the database.
+The coverage, accuracy, and attributes of the ODB will continue to increase as more government and private sector sources of building information become available under an open data license and are integrated into the database.

 For more information on this experimental database and access to the download link, see Open Database of Buildings.